IanFinlayson/exploring-cs/chapter01.md

     use, and provide entertainment in the form of video games and special effects used in movies.

-Some computer scientists work in \"pure\" computer science.
+Some computer scientists work in "pure" computer science.
 These include people who work on operating systems or the interpreters that make languages like Python work.
 But the vast majority work with people in some other area.
 Because so many different fields rely on programs, a computer scientist can work in a variety of different areas over the course of their career.
 All of this makes computer science an interesting and rewarding field of study.
-No matter what you\'re interested in, computer science can combine with it in some way.
+No matter what you're interested in, computer science can combine with it in some way.

-Computer science also has a lower \"barrier of entry\" than most other fields.
-You don\'t need any special equipment or materials.
-You can use just about any sort of computer to write your programs (some people assume you need a powerful or specific type of machine, but that\'s not the case).
+Computer science also has a lower "barrier of entry" than most other fields.
+You don't need any special equipment or materials.
+You can use just about any sort of computer to write your programs (some people assume you need a powerful or specific type of machine, but that's not the case).
 It is also a field where you should feel free to experiment.
-Unlike a chemistry student mixing up chemicals, there\'s really not much you can do while programming that will cause any harm to you or your computer.
+Unlike a chemistry student mixing up chemicals, there's really not much you can do while programming that will cause any harm to you or your computer.